 Before you start guzzling down weight gainers and three servings of protein powder a day, we would recommend evaluating your current diet first.
 The easiest way to go about it is to use a food logging app such as MyFitnessPal to analyse the macronutrient composition of your diet.
 This will save you from having to log food and calculate macros manually.

 These apps have plenty of food items already added to their huge library; all you have to do is scan the barcodes with your phone's camera and tell the app how much you ate.
 The app will then calculate the macronutrient (carb, fat and protein) percentages, as well as other useful stats, like how much sugar, salt and fibre you have consumed.

-Once you get into the habit of logging, you can set goals for your daily intake: let's say you want to cover your daily energy needs from 65% carbs, 25% protein and 20% fats.
-The app will tell you how many grams of carbs, protein and fat does this translate to.
+Once you get into the habit of logging, you can set goals for your daily intake: let's say you want to cover your daily energy needs with 65% carbs, 25% protein and 20% fats.
+The app will tell you how many grams of carbs, protein and fat this translates to.